pytchlang/pytch-tutorials/boing/tutorial.md

 What we want to do is measure how far up or down on the player's bat the ball has hit, if it hits the bat at all.
-We'll call the centre of the bat 'zero', and then positive positions are towards the top of the bat, and negative positions are towards the bottom.
+We'll call the centre of the bat 'zero', with positive positions towards the top of the bat, and negative positions towards the bottom.
 We can work this out by finding the vertical position — the _y_ coordinate — of the player's bat, and subtracting that from the ball's _y_ coordinate:

 {{< commit compute-position-on-Player >}}